samuel-phan/ssync/README.md

 sudo-user: ""
 ```

 - `nodes`: the list of target nodes to copy to.
-The format is the same as the rsync's one, ie `SERVER:[remote/path]` (requires the `:`).
+The format is the same as the
+  rsync's one, ie `SERVER:[remote/path]` (requires the `:`).
 - `excludes`: the list of excluded files.
 - `delete`: delete extraneous files from destination dirs.
 - `sudo-user`: destination user ownership.
-If you want to copy the destination files under another username (you must be able to `sudo su` as this destination user).
-Typical use case is when you copy files to a remote server in a directory owned by another user (`jenkins` or `root`).
+If you want to copy the destination
+  files under another username (you must be able to `sudo su` as this
+  destination user).
+Typical use case is when you copy files to a remote server
+  in a directory owned by another user (eg: `jenkins` or `root`).

 Customize the `nodes`, and **copy the project directory to the remote nodes**: